TankerHQ/quickstart-examples/client/web/tutorial/README.md

 If you try to repeat the steps we took to share notes between Alice and Bob, you will get an error message when Bob tries to read Alice's note.

-Indeed, the keys used to encrypt and decrypt notes never left the local storage of you browser.
+Indeed, the keys used to encrypt and decrypt notes never left the local storage of Alice's browser.

 What we need to do is exchange keys from Alice to Bob.

 Note that each time we call `tanker.encrypt()` a new key is generated.
 This is done for security reasons.

-So each time the note changes, we must ask the Tanker SDK to share access of the resource.
+So each time the note changes, we must ask the Tanker SDK to share access to the resource.

 They are two places we need to do this:

 * In the `Session.saveText()` method, called when the user clicks on `save` on the "Edit your note" panel
 * In the `Session.share()` method, called when when the users clicks on `share` in the "Share" panel.

-First, when we encrypt the data (when the user clicks on `save`), we can use the `shareWith` option of `tanker.encrypt`:
+First, when we encrypt the data (when the user clicks on `save`), we can use the `shareWith` option of `tanker.encrypt()`:

 ```diff
 async saveText(): Promise<string> {